Generalized matching condition for unity efficiency quantum transduction

-We find that the optimal parameters with intermediate losses can again be interpreted as impedance matched parameters of lossy circuits.
-Take the case of 1-stage transduction, appropriate for electro-opomechanical~\cite{Andrews2014,Higginbotham2018}, opto-magnonical~\cite{Hisatomi2016,Zhu2020}, or piezo-optomechanical~\cite{Han2020b,Mirhosseini2020} quantum transducers, for example.
+We find that the optimal parameters with intermediate losses can again be interpreted as impedance-matched parameters of lossy circuits.
+Take the case of 1-stage transduction, appropriate for electro-optomechanical~\cite{Andrews2014,Higginbotham2018}, opto-magnonical~\cite{Hisatomi2016,Zhu2020}, or piezo-optomechanical~\cite{Han2020b,Mirhosseini2020} quantum transducers, for example.
 When $\kappa_2 \neq 0$, we can define mode cooperativities $\mathcal{C}_{a,2}=\g{a}^2/\kappa_{a}\ka{2}$ and $\mathcal{C}_{2,b}=\g{b}^2/\kappa_{2}\ka{b}$.
-When one of the mode is over-coupled, for instance if $\mathcal{C}_{a,2} > \mathcal{C}_{2,b}+1$,a relevant regime for piezo-optomechanical transducers in which the microwave mode is over-coupled ~\cite{Han2020b,Mirhosseini2020}, the maximal internal efficiency is achieved by the choice of optimal frequencies satisfying $ (\ch{a}^{-1})^{*}=\g{a}^2/(\ch{2}^{-1}+\g{b}^2 \ch{b})$ and $\nu_b=0$.
+When one of the modeS is overcoupled, for instance, if $\mathcal{C}_{a,2} > \mathcal{C}_{2,b}+1$, a relevant regime for piezo-optomechanical transducers in which the microwave mode is overcoupled ~\cite{Han2020b,Mirhosseini2020}, the maximal internal efficiency is achieved by the choice of optimal frequencies satisfying $ (\ch{a}^{-1})^{*}=\g{a}^2/(\ch{2}^{-1}+\g{b}^2 \ch{b})$ and $\nu_b=0$.
 This corresponds to impedance matching at the $\ad$ mode while treating $\md{2}$ and $\bd$ altogether as the load.
-If $\abs{\mathcal{C}_{a2} - \mathcal{C}_{2b}}\leq 1$, the conversion is optimized when the system is all-resonant.
-This condition can again be understood as an impedance matched lossy circuit while treating the middle mode as a lossy component partly in the source and partly in the load. ~\footnote{See the Supplemental Information for detailed discussions}.
+If $\abs{\mathcal{C}_{a2} - \mathcal{C}_{2b}}\leq 1$, the conversion is optimized when the system is all resonant.
+This condition can again be understood as an impedance matched lossy circuit while treating the middle mode as a lossy component partly in the source and partly in the load. ~\cite{Note1}.

-For 0-, 1-, and 2-stage transduction, we identify the regimes where maximal internal conversion efficiency is achieved with off-resonant frequencies $\nu_{j} \equiv \omega+ \D{j}\neq 0$ in the phase space of mode cooperativities as shown in Fig.~\ref{fig:PhaseDiagram}~\footnote{Explicit expressions for the parameter regimes, optimal frequencies, and maximal achievable internal efficiencies can be found in the Supplemental Information.}.
-These examples manifest the exotic behavior that quantum transducer operating at off-resonant frequencies may outperform all-resonant ones.
+For 0-, 1-, and 2-stage transduction, we identify the regimes where maximal internal conversion efficiency is achieved with off-resonant frequencies $\nu_{j} \equiv \omega+ \D{j}\neq 0$ in the parameter space of mode cooperativities as shown in Fig.~\ref{fig:PhaseDiagram}~\cite{Note1}.
+These examples manifest the exotic behavior that a quantum transducer operating at off-resonant frequencies may outperform all-resonant ones.